United States Volunteers: Black Hawk War

-At the time of the Black Hawk War, United States Army lacked cavalry due to downsizing of the army after the War of 1812.
+At the time of the Black Hawk War, the United States Army lacked cavalry due to downsizing of the army after the War of 1812.
 The opening of the Santa Fe Trail led to demands for military escorts of the annual trading caravans across the prairies.
 In 1829 four infantry companies from Fort Leavenworth were ordered to protect that year's caravan.
 This expedition demonstrated the inferiority of foot soldiers against mounted Comanches.
 At the end of 1831, Senator Thomas Hart Benton of Missouri put forward a bill authorizing President Jackson to organize a mounted ranger unit of volunteers for frontier defense.
 The outbreak of the Black Hawk War meant that the bill was promptly passed by both houses of the Congress.
 600 mounted rangers were to be enlisted, for a period of one year.
 The decision to organize a volunteer battalion instead of a regular cavalry regiment, emanated from the prevalent attitudes of the ruling Democratic Party toward the United States Army.
 The Regular Army was seen as a stronghold of aristocratic West Pointers in contrast with the virtuous citizen soldiers of the militia.